Porkul/Programming/README.md

-# The repository is made for homework assignments within the Tallinn Polytechnic School curriculum :school:
+# The repository is made for homework assignments within the Multimedia specialist Tallinn polytechnic school curriculum  :school: